TKJElectronics/Balanduino/README.md

 To use the Balanduino as a normal Arduino board you need to add the hardware add-on to the Arduino IDE.

-See the [Hardware Readme](Firmware/hardware/README.md) for more information.
+See the [Getting Started page](http://balanduino.com/get-started) for more information.

 # Hardware